-- 1. To elect three directors of the Company, who will each serve for a term of three years, or until their successors are duly elected and qualified; - 2.
-To consider and vote upon the approval of a proposal to authorize flexibility for the Company, with the approval of the Company's board of directors, to offer and sell Shares at a price below net asset value during the next 12 months following shareholder approval, subject to certain limitations described in the proxy statement; and - 3.
+- 1. To elect three directors of the Company, who will each serve for a term of three years expiring in 2026, or until their successors are duly elected and qualified; - 2.
+To consider and vote upon the approval of a proposal to authorize flexibility for the Company, with the approval of the Company's board of directors, to offer and sell Shares, up to 25% of the Company's outstanding Shares, at a price below net asset value during the twelve months following shareholder approval, subject to certain limitations described in the proxy statement; and - 3.
 To consider and transact such other business as may properly come before the Meeting or at any adjournment or postponement thereof.